itsToggle/trakt-scraper/README.md

     If a trakt show matches one of the titles in the exceptions.txt, the query is overwritten.

-    To add new exceptions, just add them directly into the xml or delete the exceptions.xml and add new exception in main.ps1.
+    To add new exceptions, just add them directly to the exception.txt file.
+Stick with the format shown in the examples.

     The variables currently available are: